-The Vandrevala Foundation launched it's mental health India Initiative in 2009.
-The major initiative focuses on the following areas
+Cyrus & Priya Vandrevala Foundation launched its mental health India Initiative in 2009.
+The major initiative focuses on the following areas.

 In pursuit of the above areas, the Foundation has undertaken a number of activities.
 These are all ongoing activities and not one-off campaigns.
 We believe that persistent, long-term efforts will have a more significant impact than short bursts of activity.

 The Foundation established a mental health helpline in Mumbai, India, in August 2009.
-There are two lines of contact.
+It works on a two-tier system.

-The first line is trained clinical psychologists and psychiatrists.
-The second line is experienced psychiatrists.
+The first line is trained clinical psychologists.
+The second line is experienced psychologists & psychiatrists.

 The Helpline operates round the clock and is run as a professional unit with counsellors being paid market rates.
+The helpline operates on a cloud telephony platform.
 The counsellors document all calls on software that helps them retrieve previous call history quickly and allows for demographic studies.

 The Foundation has collaborated with schools and colleges to raise awareness and remove stigma.
 In 2011, when the city of Mumbai suffered a spate of student suicides, the Foundation Helpline was declared by the Mumbai Municipal Corporation as the official helpline that students could call.